-An easier way to learn physics
+An easier way to learn physics at home

 Lesson videos

 Start by learning the fundamental concepts and developing an intuition of how things work, then learn what the equations mean and how to use them.
-With a solid understanding of the concepts, solving problems will be easier.
+With a solid understanding of the concepts, solving problems will be a lot easier.

 Study guides

 Review the important points from each lesson and quickly reference the equations, with graphics to help you remember what the equations mean.
-Download and print them for offline studying.

 4 practice tests for AP® Physics 1